PDob02/Amazon_Vine_Analysis/README.md

 Results: Using bulleted lists and images of DataFrames as support, address the following questions:

 How many Vine reviews and non-Vine reviews were there?
+There were 90 vine reviews that we determined were useful based on the frequency of reviews
 How many Vine reviews were 5 stars?
+There were 44 5 Star reviews from the Vine (paid) users.
 How many non-Vine reviews were 5 stars?
+Since this sample size was larger there were 14704 unpaid reviews that rated 5 stars.
 What percentage of Vine reviews were 5 stars?
+The vine (paid) review percentage came in at around 48.8%.
 What percentage of non-Vine reviews were 5 stars?
+The unpaid reviews came in at 38.8%.

-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+Summary: There could possibly be a statistical signifcance to the vine reviews.